There’s no better way to learn about a place, a culture and the people who live there than through food.

-Make sure to check out the various special events and theme-days where you can combine your market shopping with vintage car shows, or free kayak and bike rentals to explore the area.
+Make sure to check out the various special events and theme-days where you can vote on your favourite chili at the Redneck Chili Cook-off or freshen up your holiday decor with Christmas in July.
 During July and August, parents can relax and stroll through the market while the children are kept entertained with story-time events and craft activities.

 When?
-Saturdays from late June to October.
+Saturdays from late June to Thanksgiving.
 9 am – 12 pm

 For more than a decade, the Killaloe Farmer’s Market has been a meeting point for locals and visitors alike.
 This bustling open-air market is based in a historical farm setting and boasts more than 22 vendors.
 Here you’ll find locally raised beef, pork, chicken and lamb, gluten-free baked goods, pickles and preserves, seasonal fruits and vegetables, and more.